annargrs/blog/_drafts/2020-07-12-anonymity.markdown

  * biases are unconscious and would still be at work, even if the editors are senior enough to not worry about making enemies;
  * being an area chair or an action editor does go on the CV and is important for academic careers.

-One more counter-argument I heard is that the current rolling review proposal maintains the status quo wrt double-blindness, and so it is a separate issue to be addressed after the rolling proposal is implemented.
+One more counter-argument I heard is that the current rolling review proposal maintains the status quo with respect to double-blindness, and so it is a separate issue to be addressed after the rolling proposal is implemented.
 I strongly disagree: we know we have a big problem, which has consequences for diversity of viewpoints and author demographics.
 We also know that we *can't* resolve it within our current system: the pressure to publish quickly is fundamentally at odds with once-a-year conference deadlines, and as long as big players keep getting advantage from preprints, the rest of us can't afford to not do the same.
 This factor will be exactly the same in the new system.
-So, why make another system that will be as fundamentally unfixable?
+So, why make another system that will be just as fundamentally unfixable?
 True, we can't hope to solve every issue at once, but double-blindness is a really big thorn to miss.

 ### Option 2: review+accept